Academany/FabAcademy-Assessment/2016 Assignments & Assessments.md

-## **EMBEDDED NETWORKING AND COMMUNICATIONS**

-## Design and build a wired &/or wireless network connecting at least two processors

-## Networking needs to be more clearly defined here.

-Like expressing the need to have multiple controllers communicating using addressing.

-## * * *

-## Learning outcomes:

-* Demonstrate workflows used in network design and construction

-* Implement and interpret networking protocols

-**Have you:**

-* Described your design and fabrication process using words/images/screenshots.

-* Explained the programming process/es you used.

-* Outlined problems and how you fixed them

-* Included original design files and code

-## * * *

 ## **INTERFACE AND APPLICATION PROGRAMMING **

 ## Write an application that interfaces with an[ input](http://academy.cba.mit.edu/classes/input_devices/index.html) &/or[ output](http://academy.cba.mit.edu/classes/output_devices/index.html) device that you made* * *